Glenn Stok has a Master of Science degree. He enjoys studying, researching, and discussing fields of science, physics and philosophy.

 Susan found a teacher named Dr. Virginia McKinney, who teaches deaf adults.
 Dr. McKinney had a student she called Joe who she began teaching when he was already 18.

 Joe could only make gestures to communicate with others.
 However, his language learning developed similar to Ildefonso, who had started at a younger age.
-That indicates that it's possible for a person to learn a language even though he or she never had a language to think.
+That indicates that a person can learn a language even though he or she never had a language to think.

 In my opinion, they must be thinking in some way, obviously not with words, and probably not with symbols either.